ddelange/pipgrip/README.md

                                 pipper.
 Overrides --cache-dir.
   --index-url TEXT              Base URL of the Python Package Index (default
                                 https://pypi.org/simple).
-  --extra_index-url TEXT        Extra URLs of package indexes to use in addition
+  --extra-index-url TEXT        Extra URLs of package indexes to use in addition
                                 to --index-url.
   --pre                         Include pre-release and development versions.
 By
                                 default, pip only finds stable versions.